Back to Resources

 Dubai has plenty to do, and costs range from free to extravagant.

 Gym memberships cost AED 200 to AED 500 per month for standard gyms and AED 500 to AED 1,500 per month for premium facilities.
 Many apartment buildings include a gym, pool, and basic fitness facilities in the service charge at no extra cost.
+If your building has decent amenities, you may not need a separate gym membership at all.

 Beach access is free at public beaches.
 Beach club day passes cost AED 100 to AED 400 (often redeemable against food and drink).